Atika bint Zayd

-Atika bint Zayd al-Adawiyya (عاتكة بنت زيد) was an Islamic scholar and poetess.
-She was a companion of the Islamic prophet Muhammad.
-She was a wife of ‘Umar ibn al-Khattab, the second Caliph.
-She was a poet who is notable for having married Muslim men who died as shaheed.
+Atika bint Zayd al-Adawiyya (عاتكة بنت زيد) was a 7th-century Islamic scholar and poetess.
+She was a disciple (ṣaḥābiyyah) of the Islamic prophet Muhammad.
+She was also one of the wives of Umar, the second Caliph.
+Famously, all five of her husbands became shaheed (martyrs).

 Early life

-She was the daughter of Zayd ibn Amr, a member of the Adi clan of the Quraysh in Mecca, and of Umm Kurz Safiya bint al-Hadrami.
+Atika bint Zayd was the daughter of Umm Kurz Safiya bint al-Hadrami and Zayd ibn Amr, a member of the Adi clan of the Quraysh in Mecca.
 Sa'id ibn Zayd was her brother.
 Their father was murdered in 605.

-Atika was probably still a child when Muhammad declared himself to be a prophet in 610.
-Sa'id was among the early converts, and Atika became a Muslim too.
+Atika was probably still a child when Muhammad declared himself a prophet in 610.
+Sa'id was among the early converts to Islam, and Atika became a Muslim too.

 Personal life

-Atika married several times in her lifetime.
+Atika married five times in her lifetime.

 First marriage

-Her first husband was her cousin, Zayd ibn al-Khattab, who was at least twenty years older than herself.
+Her first husband was her cousin, Zayd ibn al-Khattab, who was at least twenty years older than her.
 He was also a Muslim, and it was presumably in his company that Atika joined the general emigration to Medina in 622.

 This marriage apparently ended in divorce, for Atika had already remarried by the time of Zayd's death at the Battle of Yamama in December 632.

 Second marriage

-Her second husband was Abdullah ibn Abi Bakr.
-It was said that Abdullah deferred to Atika's judgment and that he spent so much time with her that he was too busy to fight in the Islamic army.
+Her second marriage was to Abdullah ibn Abi Bakr.
+It was said that Abdullah deferred to Atika's judgment and spent so much time with her that he was too busy to fight in the Islamic army.

 Divorce

 Abu Bakr punished his son by ordering him to divorce her.
-However, Al-Baladhuri says that the reason Abu Bakr ordered the divorce was because Atika was barren.
+According to Al-Baladhuri, the reason Abu Bakr ordered the divorce was because Atika was barren.
 Abdullah did as he was told but was grief-stricken.
 He wrote poetry for her: